Marcoembed/ISA_labs/lab2-multiplier/booth/README.md

 The *dadda* python script in the algorithm directory allows to test the reduction tree taking in input 6 partial products (positive or negative).
-A representation of the reduction tree and the final result of the sum is printed on the terminal for a better comprehension of the reduction process.
+A representation of the reduction tree and the final result of the sum is printed on the terminal for a better comprehension of the reduction process if `-p True` option is used (e.g `./dadda -t 10 2 -5 6 -2 1 -p True`).

 To visualize a more general reduction tree with also the **FAs** and **HAs** allocation you can use the option `-p True` without any partial products in the script inputs (e.g. `./dadda -p True`).